bayesianempirimancer/nnef-dists/README.md

 - **LogZ Networks**: Learn log-normalizer `A(η)`, then compute `μ_T = ∇A(η)` via automatic differentiation

 ### Geometric Flow Networks (Novel)
-A breakthrough approach that learns flow dynamics to compute expectations:
+An approach that learns flow dynamics to compute expectations:

 ```
 du/dt = A(u,t,η_t) @ A(u,t,η_t)^T @ (η_target - η_init)